codefellows/seattle-javascript-401n3/lecture-01-modular-patterns/README.md

 * TDD
  * Write a test before you write code
  * Write code to pass the test
- * Helps create short dev cyles
+ * Helps create short dev cycles
  * Helps create less buggy code (less debugging time)
 * BDD
- * combines principes of TDD with Domain Driven Design
+ * combines principles of TDD with Domain Driven Design
  * What to test and what not to test
  * How much to test at a time
  * What to call the tests